The Psychology of Trump Derangement Syndrome

 Content Note“_____ Derangement Syndrome” is a partisan insult, not a psychiatric diagnosis.
 We’ll use the phrase only in quotes to show why pathologizing political disagreement—whether it’s hurled at critics or flipped back at die-hard supporters of Bush, Obama, Trump, Clinton, or anyone else—undermines mental well-being and shuts down meaningful conversation.
 We follow the American Psychological Association’s bias-free language guidance, which cautions against derogatory labels.

 Welcome.
 In this post we unpack the intense emotions swirling around “Trump Derangement Syndrome.”
+Whatever you’re feeling about the current political moment — anger, anxiety, exhaustion, grief — those reactions make sense.
+The issues driving them are real.
 You’ll learn what drives the anger, anxiety, and fixation many people feel—and how those reactions ripple through mental health and relationships.

 What you’ll learn

-• Trace how the “Derangement Syndrome” label has been slung at critics across multiple presidencies, often as a damaging way to shut down debate.
+• Trace how the “Derangement Syndrome” label has been slung across party lines across multiple presidencies, often as a damaging way to shut down debate.

 • Identify the deeper psychological forces beneath intense political stress—not just what’s visible on the political or social-media surface.